-3 day hands-on workshop.
+2 day hands-on workshop.
 You can’t simultaneously fight your code and be Agile—it slows you down too much.
-The problem is always rooted in big-up-front-design thinking.
-Your code’s design must evolve along with your understanding of the product.
-This class teaches you everything you need to create highly adaptable designs literally as you implement them.
-Along the way, you’ll also experience Event Storming, TDD, mob-programming, and #NoEstimates techniques.
+Your code’s design must evolve incrementally along with your understanding of the product.
+In this workshop, you’ll learn everything you need to create highly adaptable designs literally as you implement them.
+We’ll do that with an extensive hands-on exercise where we build a small system of microservices.
+Along the way, you’ll also experience Event Storming, TDD, mob-programming, and #NoEstimates.

 You’ll learn the entire process, starting with user stories and planning strategies, and ending with a implementation.
-We’ll go from ideas to actual code using TDD and Design-by-Coding for the final implementation and Event Storming as a design technique.
+We’ll go from ideas to actual code using event storming (from DDD), and design-by-coding (a TDD-based approach to architecture that Allen developed).
 You’ll also learn something about mob programming along the way.
-You’ll work on real-world problems that you bring to class rather than a pedagogic exercise.

 What you’ll learn

 Over the course of a few days, you’ll learn how to build an system incrementally in such a way that it can stand up to change.
 In particular, you’ll learn: